deakinmt/entsoe_outage_models/README.md

 [ ] exploring the errors in GB data
 [ ] saving the output data for re-use
 [ ] exploring the min-max errors
+[ ] looking at outages of only conventional plant, not renewables

 ===